EmmaPeders1/IT2810-Project4/README.md

 The *"Favorite"*-page looks similar to the *Home*-page.
 Here are all the games the user has favorited.
 If the user has not favorited any games, then a simple text is visible.
 All the favorited games will be visible here, and the group can add filter options, search options and pagination for further improvement.
 The page has also a button labeled *"Reload"*, which will reload the site.
 This is due to the fact that the favorization of a game will not automatically reload the page.
 The group has decided to use this method as a reload for each favorite would result in the *Home*-page reloading each time (which would not be sustainable as it would do a new query each time).

-The *"About"*-page consists of simple text with information about the project.
+The *"About"*-page consists of simple text with information about the application.

 ###  Functionality